soumyaprasadrana/PhoneBook_JAVA_SCHOOL_PROJECT/README.md

 ## Dependencies

-Java should be installed on our system.
+Java should be installed on your system.

 ## Installation
 Download the PhoneBook.java file and run below commands on your downloaded folder.